Don’t Let Elbow Arthritis Keep You Sidelined!

 - Add warming spices (anti-inflammatories) to your meals if you enjoy them (curry, turmeric, ginger, garlic, cayenne)

-- Drink plenty of fluids, particularly Alkaline or Ionized Water (removing acidity from the joints is extremely important and hydrating the joint keeps it operating smoothly and fluidly)
+- Drink plenty of fluids, particularly Ionic Water (removing acidity from the joints is extremely important and hydrating the joint keeps it operating smoothly and fluidly)

 - Try topical Rub-On Relief for temporary relief (provides temporary acute pain relief while recovering)